vineelko/patina/core/patina_stacktrace/README.md

 ## Prerequisites

-This library uses the PE image `.pdata` section to calculate the stack unwind information required to walk the call stack.
-Therefore, all binaries should be compiled with the following `rustc` flag to generate the `.pdata` section in the PE images:
+This library uses the X64/AArch64 frame pointer chaining to perform the stack walk.
+Therefore, all binaries should be compiled with the following `rustc`

-`RUSTFLAGS=-Cforce-unwind-tables`
+flags:

+`RUSTFLAGS=-Cforce-unwind-tables -Cforce-frame-pointers=yes`

-In order to preserve stack data about C binaries, this needs to be set in the platform DSC's build options section:
+In order to preserve stack unwind data in C binaries, this needs to be set in the platform DSC's build options section:

 `*_*_*_GENFW_FLAGS   = --keepexceptiontable`

+In order to preserve frame pointers used for stack tracing, this needs to be set in the platform DSC’s build options
+section:

+`*_*_*_CC_FLAGS   = /Oy-`

 ## Supported Platforms